h-REA/hREA/README.md

 ## About

 What do we mean by "most functionality"?-

+- **people & groups**: use the *agent* kit to keep track of people and groups and build trust in the network
+- **scheduled deliverables**: use the *plan* kit to create a schedule of related operational processes with defined deliverables
+- **agreements and contracts**: use the *agreement* kit when handling market exchanges (e.g. purchases) or other contracts and mutual obligations
+- **event ledger**: use the *observation* kit to track the observed movements of resources, currencies and skills in any coordination space
+- **coordination functions**: use the *planning* kit to decide on future plans, manage agreements or coordinate actions with other participants
+- **needs matching**: use the *proposal* kit to group matched outcomes in order to describe bilateral and multilateral trade requests

+All 6 of these come with the pre-packaged "full suite" that is the default configuration that is shipped.

+These other capabilites are some of what's on the roadmap:
 - **group management**: manage groups of collaborators and permission access between groups, sub-projects and across organisations
-- **event ledger**: use the *observation* module to track the observed movements of resources, currencies and skills in any coordination space
-- **coordination functions**: use *planning* modules to decide on future plans, manage agreements or coordinate actions with other participants
-- **needs matching**: use *proposal* modules to group matched outcomes in order to describe bilateral and multilateral trade requests
 - **knowledge sharing**: use the *recipe* module to share structured production knowledge and easily repeat well-understood processes

-For a more detailed list of modules and features planned for development, see [modules in the hREA framework](https://github.com/h-rea/ecosystem/wiki/Modules-in-the-hREA-framework).

 A key aspect to note about these modules is that *they require no technical knowledge to remix or re-architect into different social organising patterns*.
 Different arrangements of network components can be used to address different use-cases in novel ways.